mehatabpathan/PP5/README.md

 - As a site owner, I can view and delete customer enquiries on the front-end without having to access the admin panel.

 #### EPIC | User Interaction
-- As a site user, I can submit an enquiry form so that I can enquire about a design consultation.
+- As a site user, I can submit an contact form so that I can contact about a groceries.
 - As a site user, I can add / edit / delete a testimonial in relation to a consultation I received so that I can give my feedback.
 - As a site user, I can sign up for the website's newsletter so that I can keep up to date with new products and promotions.